 Municipality of Helsingborg

-The preschool is built in the borderland between the beach and the old fishing town Råå, directly connected to the local school.
+The preschool is built on the borderland between the beach and the old fishing town of Råå, directly connected to the local school.

 The building is shaped as an interpretation of the condensed village structure, immersed in a dune.
 The characteristic volume of the building dominates the interior experience with interesting shapes and views of the sea and the surroundings.

-The applied typology is challenged and used to create the best light incidence to the children at all times of the year.
+The applied typology is challenged and used to create the best light incidence for the children at all times of year.